-During the three months ended June 30, 2015, the Company issued a revolving demand promissory note to Perfecular Inc., a related party owned and controlled by Desheng Wang, in the amount of \$1,000,000 which will be used as operating capital and to engage management consultants who will help us identify potential growth opportunities to our existing business and present other strategic opportunities.
+During the six months ended September 30, 2015, the Company issued a revolving demand promissory note to Perfecular Inc., a related party owned and controlled by Desheng Wang, in the amount of \$1,000,000 which will be used as operating capital and to engage management consultants who will help us identify potential growth opportunities to our existing business and present other strategic opportunities.
 We intend to investigate opportunities such as potentially acquiring other Internet marketing companies, or their assets (i.e., client lists), as well as investigate the possibility of acquiring part or all of one or more companies whose sales will be greatly enhanced by robust Internet marketing.
-As of the date of this filing, we have received \$959,925 pursuant to this note.
+The Company have received \$959,925 pursuant to this note.
+As of September 30, 2015, the Company repaid 769,925 of the loan back to the related party, the outstanding balance was \$190,000.
+As of the date of this filing, the Company repaid additional \$40,000 of the loan back to the related party.

-During the quarter, the Company repaid \$20,000 loan to a related party.
+During the six months ended September 30, 2015, the Company repaid \$20,000 loan to a related party.

-The Company repaid \$8,650 related to advances from a related party during the three months ended June 30, 2015.
+The Company repaid \$23,651 related to advances from a related party during the six months ended September 30, 2015.